openownership/openownership.beta/_guide/data.markdown

 layout: guide-page
-description: 'In this section, the following will be examined: how to scope out the information collected within declarations; how to implement mechanisms to improve data quality according to the OO Principle of [verification](/principles/verified/);
+description: 'In this section, the following will be examined: how to scope out the information collected within declarations; how to implement mechanisms to improve data quality according to the OO Principle of [verification](/principles/verification/);
   and the importance of standardised, well-[structured data](/principles/structured-data/).
   OO has also developed a prototyping tool for a basic system for collecting BO data.'
 principles:
-- Verified
+- Verification
 - Structured data
 - Comprehensive coverage
 - Sufficient detail